 A65.
-Paragraph A42 of ISA (Ireland) 200 states that the ISAs (Ireland) do not ordinarily refer to inherent risk and control risk separately.
-However, this ISA (Ireland) requires a separate assessment of inherent risk and control risk to provide a basis for designing and performing further audit procedures to respond to the risks of material misstatement, including significant risks, at the assertion level for accounting estimates in accordance with ISA (Ireland) 330 (Revised August 2018).
+Paragraph A42 of ISA (Ireland) 200 states that the ISAs (Ireland) typically refer to the "risks of material misstatement" rather than to inherent risk and control risk separately.
+ISA (Ireland) 315 (Revised October 2020) requires a separate assessment of inherent risk and control risk to provide a basis for designing and performing further audit procedures to respond to the risks of material misstatement at the assertion level44, including significant risks, in accordance with ISA (Ireland) 330 (Revised August 2018).

 A66.
-In identifying the risks of material misstatement and in assessing inherent risk, the auditor is required to take into account the degree to which the accounting estimate is subject to, or affected by, estimation uncertainty, complexity, subjectivity, or other inherent risk factors.
-The auditor's consideration of the inherent risk factors may also provide information to be used in determining:
+In identifying the risks of material misstatement and in assessing inherent risk for accounting estimates in accordance with ISA (Ireland) 315 (Revised October 2020)45, the auditor is required to take into account the inherent risk factors that affect susceptibility to misstatement of assertions, and how they do so.
+The auditor's consideration of the inherent risk factors may also provide information to be used in:

-- Where inherent risk is assessed on the spectrum of inherent risk; and - The reasons for the assessment given to the risks of material misstatement at the assertion level, and that the auditor's further audit procedures in accordance with paragraph 18 are responsive to those reasons.
+- Assessing the likelihood and magnitude of misstatement (i.e., where inherent risk is assessed on the spectrum of inherent risk); and - Determining the reasons for the assessment given to the risks of material misstatement at the assertion level, and that the auditor's further audit procedures in accordance with paragraph 18 are responsive to those reasons.